R-T-B/TimberbornTerrainGenerator/README.md

 Once the map is generated, feel free to run the water sim, drop a starting location somewhere nice, and load in.
 That's reall all there is to it, and most of the maps it makes are playable, though you may want to load a few times to "optimze" your start.
 I won't judge you... heh.

+Please note that because of how this mod hooks into another dev language (python) it may trigger some antiviruses.
+This is a false positive.

 # Installation
 In order to install the mod follow the instructions from BepInEx website: https://docs.bepinex.dev/articles/user_guide/installation/index.html